mikependon/RepoDB.NET/pages/features/hints.md

 #### Fluent-Methods

-All [methods](/docs#fluent-methods) of this library accepts the `hints` argument.
+Most [fluent-methods](/docs#fluent-methods) within the library accepts the `hints` argument.
 It allows you to pass the hints as a literal string, those giving you the full control of your optimizations.

 Below are the equivalent fluent-methods of the raw-SQLs execution defined in the previous section.